|Fleur de Lys||Self Catering||Flexible||2||5||1|

 Brittany's north coast can be reached in about 35 minutes by car from Dinan.
 Here you'll find a string of attractive seaside towns and villages including elegant Dinard, and the more relaxed St Jacut de la Mer and St Cast le Guildo.
 There's a wide variety of beaches - we like Pen Guen which has a large free car park, beach café for a cold drink and a safe sandy beach ideal for swimming.
 The beach at St Enogat and St Lunaire are also worth a look as are the sandy coves of St Jacut de la Mer.
 There's also a good coastal walk from St Jacut towards Chateau Guildo, a ruined castle overlooking the estuary.
 For surfers - start at Pléherel Plage and work your way west towards Finistere.

-The weekly Dinan market takes place every Thursday morning in the towns main square.The apartment overlooks the square, so you've got a great view of things!
-The market is popular with both locals and visitors alike, the many stalls sell local food produce, fresh flowers, books and handmade items, in a very French ambiance.
-The sausage galettes are also recommended!
+The weekly Dinan market takes place every Thursday morning in the towns main square.The market is popular with both locals and visitors alike, the many stalls sell local food produce, fresh flowers, books and handmade items, in a very French ambiance.
+The sausage galettes are also recommended ( organic of course!)

 Dinan has a wide selection of restaurants, bistros and cafés.
 For a light snack, try a crepe and a cider at one of the many creperies in town, or a 'fixed menu' of mussels, frites and a glass of white wine at a pavement cafe.
 For something more substantial, the historic centre has a number of well established restaurants offering traditional French menus.
 There's also a growing number of young chefs offering a more modern approach often using organic ingredients.
 Locally sourced ingredients are used as a matter of course and children are made welcome.
 One thing to note - restaurants do not usually stay open late, and often stop taking orders by 9pm, so don't spend too long on the aperitifs!